Miso Maple Glazed Salmon brings a taste of sweet and savory to the table in 15 minutes or less. This post is sponsored by Revere Cookware.

 I had nearly forgotten about them, until I had an opportunity to work with Revere Cookware’s Copper Confidence Core™ Stainless Steel pans, and the memories came rushing back, from the moment I turned the pan over to see the copper disk that helps the base heat quickly and evenly, to the familiar Revere stamp in the center.
 There was a familiarity in the way the handle felt in my hand, and the pan’s weight as I placed it over the stove to begin cooking.
 The pans also feature innovative patent-pending Nest&Protect™ interlocking handles that elevate your pots and pans when nested, seemingly floating above each other, protecting the interior and exterior finish, and store conveniently without scratching.

 I had a few pieces of beautiful salmon to sear, and I hoped for a crispy skin — my favorite part — but I also wanted a gorgeous sear on the flesh, a rosy flush to the pink of the salmon.
 Fish was often part of my childhood meals, and sometimes I wonder if that’s because it cooks so quickly – a must in my mother’s kitchen.
-A quick sear, and a brush of miso maple glaze, and dinner was ready in 15 minutes, something I know my mom would have appreciated dearly.
+A quick sear, a brush of miso maple glaze, and this Miso Maple Glazed Salmon was ready for dinner in 15 minutes, something I know my mom would have appreciated dearly.
 It’s something I think any mom appreciates.

 Miso Maple Glazed Salmon is perhaps the simplest meal you can put on the table — it’s the kind of meal you need when you’re tempted to order in, but once it’s done, you’ll feel so much more satisfied that you didn’t have to wait for food to be delivered.
 And to save time, do as my mom did — just serve it all out of the pan.
 One less platter to wash means less time in the kitchen, and more time with the family, and that’s something anyone can certainly appreciate.